Wyn Craig Wade, The Fiery Cross: The Ku Klux Klan in America New York: Simon and Schuster, 1987.

 The only trace of possible illiteracy in the name is found in the misspelling of ‘clan’ as ‘klan’, presumably, again, for alliterative purposes, or perhaps reflecting a legitimate spelling in the nineteenth century when the group was founded.

 The popular alt-right meme that there are literally no white-on-black rapes is indeed untrue, and reflects the misreading of a table in a government report that actually involved only a small sample.
-However, the government does not release data on the prevalence of interracial rape.
+In fact, the government does not currently release data on the prevalence of interracial rape.
 However, there is no doubt that black-on-white rape is much more common than white-on-black rape.
 Similarly, in the US prison system, where male-male rape is endemic, such assaults disproportionately involve non-white assaults on white inmates, as discussed by a Human Rights Watch report.

 “History [writ] with lightning.
 My only regret is that it is all so terribly true” (p126).